-The precursor of CAB (Cal Poly Center for Applications in Biotechnology) was the Environmental Biotechnology Institute (EBI) at Cal Poly, founded by Dr. Raul Cano in 1999.
-For over 10 years, the EBI began critical research and established working partnerships with corporations such as Unocal, Chevron, Xoma, Danisco, and MoBio, as well as many Universities in California, the US and around the world.
+The precursor of Cal Poly’s Center for Applications in Biotechnology (CAB) was the Environmental Biotechnology Institute (EBI) at Cal Poly, founded by Dr. Raul Cano in 1999.
+For over 10 years, the EBI conducted critical research and established working partnerships with corporations such as Unocal, Chevron, Xoma, Danisco, and MoBio, as well as many Universities in California, the US and around the world.
 The EBI's mission was to develop and apply biological tools to address environmental concerns and discover new resources through collaborative interdisciplinary research and education.

-- Use of bioremediation to clean up environmental impacts of oil extraction at the Guadalupe Dunes on the Central Coast of CA.
+- Evaluated bioremediation to clean up environmental impacts of oil extraction at the Guadalupe Dunes on the Central Coast of CA.

-- Pioneer eco-remediation, introducing using native plants species into the restoration and remediation projects
+- Pioneered eco-remediation, introducing using native plants species into the restoration and remediation projects.

-- Use of TRFLP, a DNA based technique for tracking microbial communities in soil, water, and other mediums to detect and differentiate bacteria
+- Pioneered and expanded TRFLP (Terminal Restriction Fragment Length Polymorphism), a DNA based technique for tracking changes in microbial communities from soil, water, and other sources to evaluate microbial functions in environmental contexts.

-- Student research led to a patent to detect genes used by bacteria to eat gases that come from oil deposits used in oil exploration
+- Student research led to a patent for detecting bacterial genes for metabolizing gases that come from oil deposits to be used in oil exploration.

 The CAB vision – to support research and development of biotechnology on Cal Poly campus, to be a place where students are trained to apply their knowledge and faculty are involved in bringing the fruits of their discipline to benefit their community.